Ryan Rolison

-Ryan Perry Rolison (born July 11, 1997) is an American professional baseball pitcher in the Colorado Rockies organization.
-He played college baseball at the University of Mississippi.
+Ryan Perry Rolison (born July 11, 1997) is an American professional baseball pitcher for the Atlanta Braves of Major League Baseball (MLB).
+He has previously played in MLB for the Colorado Rockies.
+He played college baseball for the Ole Miss Rebels and was selected by the Rockies in the first round of the 2018 MLB draft.
+He made his MLB debut in 2025.

 Amateur career

 Rolison attended and graduated from the University School of Jackson in Jackson, Tennessee.
 As a junior, he compiled a 0.74 ERA with 104 strikeouts.
-As a senior, he was 9-0 in nine starts, striking out 108 in 58 innings while allowing only three runs and ten hits, earning him the title of Tennessee's DII-A Mr. Baseball.
+As a senior, he was 9–0 in nine starts, striking out 108 in 58 innings while allowing only three runs and ten hits, earning him the title of Tennessee's DII-A Mr. Baseball.
 He was selected by the San Diego Padres in the 37th round of the 2016 Major League Baseball draft, but did not sign and instead enrolled at the University of Mississippi where he played college baseball.

 As a freshman in 2017, Rolison began the season in the bullpen before moving into the starting rotation.
-In 19 games (ten starts), he compiled a 6-3 record and a 3.06 ERA, holding opposing batters to a .242 average, earning him a spot on the SEC All-Freshman team along with freshman All-American honors.
-After his freshman season, he played for the Orleans Firebirds of the Cape Cod Baseball League where he went 4-0 with a 1.92 ERA and was named a league all-star.
+In 19 games (ten starts), he compiled a 6–3 record and a 3.06 ERA, holding opposing batters to a .242 average, earning him a spot on the SEC All-Freshman team along with freshman All-American honors.
+After his freshman season, he played for the Orleans Firebirds of the Cape Cod Baseball League where he went 4–0 with a 1.92 ERA and was named a league all-star.
 Rolison was named a First Team Preseason All-American prior to his sophomore season.
-As a sophomore in 2018, Rolison posted a 10-4 record over 17 appearances (16 starts) with a 3.70 ERA and 120 strikeouts.
+As a sophomore in 2018, Rolison posted a 10–4 record over 17 appearances (16 starts) with a 3.70 ERA and 120 strikeouts.